Uzbekistan is one of those countries where the average people would have the problem to place on the map. But it’s a fantastic country.

 Most people arrive in Uzbekistan, around the capital of the country Tashkent (except if crossing the border overland from Turkmenistan)

 The capital is a nice and very clean city, with big wide boulevards, parks and the normal western restaurants would expect to find in a capital.
-Tashkent got a few interesting sights like the flea market, and the old city, but I would recommend moving on since the city is A LOT more expensive than rest of the country.
+Tashkent got a few interesting sights like the flea market, and the old city, but I would recommend moving on since the city is A LOT more expensive than the rest of the country.

 Samarkand is by far the most touristy place in Uzbekistan.
 You got a decent amount of western restaurants, some good coffee shops, a lot of souvenirs stalls and even a few bars selling ice cream and cold local beer.